 Students who need to leave a the PsyD program in School Psychology for a period of time should determine in consultation with their Program Director whether a petition for leave of absence is required for up to one (1) year.
 Approved leaves of absence do not automatically extend the time limits for earning a degree or certificate, but they may be cited as supporting documentation to request an extension if needed.
 Requests for leaves of absence that exceed one (1) year will not be approved unless the Program Director provides the Dean with a compelling justification why such action should be approved.
-Students who are absent for longer than one (1) year will be considered to have withdrawn from the Program and will be required to reapply for admission.
+Students who are absent for longer than one (1) year will be considered to have withdrawn from the Program and will be required to reapply for admission and be considered with all other applicants.
 Students who discontinue coursework for more than a year without arranging for a leave of absence will need to reapply to the program, in competition with all other new applicants.
-The Request for Leave of Absence can be found at https://graduateschool.ucdenver.edu/forms-resources/resources.
+The Request for Leave of Absence can be found on the Graduate School website (https://graduateschool.ucdenver.edu/forms-resources/resources).